One-Way Reversible and Quantum Finite Automata with Advice: Properties of Advice for Quantum Computation

 \begin{lemma} The advised language family $\mathrm{1QFA}/n$ does not satisfy the criterion of the partial order condition. \end{lemma}

 \begin{proof} Let $\Sigma=\{a,b\}$ and consider the aforementioned language $L_{a}= \{wa\mid w\in\Sigma^*\}$.
-We aim at proving that this language belongs to $\oneqfa/n$ by constructing an appropriate 1qfa $M$ and an advice function $h$.
+We aim at proving that this language belongs to $\oneqfa/n$ by constructing an appropriate 1qfa $M$ and a certain length-preserving advice function $h$.
 Since $L_a$ does not satisfy the partial order condition, the lemma immediately follows.